muturi-cyber/-CULINARY-CONNECT/README.md

 Fat content is a strong predictor of calorie count.

-High fat foods typically contain more saturated fat and fatty acids.
+High-fat foods typically contain more saturated fat and fatty acids.

-Sodium rich foods tend to have less potassium which may impact dietary balance.
+Sodium-rich foods tend to have less potassium which may impact dietary balance.

 #### Top 10 Healthiest African Recipes